 Address: 105-7227 Tokyo Prefecture, Minato-ku Higashi Shimbashi 1-7-1, Japan

-Another top contender among Minato’s best hotels, Park Hotel Tokyo is a challenge to pin down.
+Another top contender among Minato’s finest hotels, Park Hotel Tokyo is a challenge to pin down.
 It’s obvious that the standard rooms at Park Hotel Tokyo offer some of the best value in the mid-range in central Tokyo.
 The curiosity comes when we see just how unique some of these rooms are.

 It’s not a hard stretch to conclude that the best luxury hotels in Tokyo aren’t just top-notch for Japan, but among the best in the world.
-And the strain on your wallet won’t let you forget it!
+And the strain on your wallet won’t let you forget it.

 Park Hyatt Tokyo

 Address: 163-1055 Tokyo Prefecture, Shinjuku-ku, Nishishinjuku 3-7-1-2, Japan

 Soaring high above Shinjuku, the Park Hyatt Tokyo is a luxurious hotel experience that’s nearly impossible to one-up.
 The elegant rooms are among the city’s most spacious, featuring widescreen views of Tokyo’s skyline and even as far as Mount Fuji as you lay your head to rest.